algogz/questions/freecram/freecram-questions.md

 [A]

 Explanation:

+Prefer answer `B` according to this: Don't use the aws: prefix for either keys or values; it's reserved for AWS use.
+You can't edit or delete tag keys or values with this prefix.
+Tags with this prefix do not count against your tags per resource limit.

 In Amazon Web Services, to help manage EC2 instances as well their usage in a better way, the user can tag the instances.
 The tags are metadata assigned by the user which consists of a key and value.
 The tag key cannot have a prefix as "aws:", although it can have only "aws".